-- Ensure all departments identify the General Education Goal(s) addressed by each course.
-Courses that do not align with at least one goal will be reviewed for removal.
+- Ensure all departments identify the General Education Goal(s) addressed by each general education course.
+Courses that do not align with at least one goal will be reviewed for removal from general education requirements.
 Standardize and Support Assessment Reporting:

 - Continue support for the standardized General Education IE Report template. - Emphasize alignment of goals, assessment methodology, and evaluation of insights.

-Use Data for Continuous Improvement:

-- Institutionalize baseline (86.1%), benchmark (85.4%), and target (88%) values for each General Education Goal.

-Expand Professional Development and Departmental Support:

-- Offer workshops and individual consultations for consistent and rigorous assessment reporting.
+Use Data for Continuous Improvement (regarding the Exit Survey): - Institutionalize baseline (86.1%), benchmark (85.4%), and target (88%) values for each General Education Goal.
+Expand Professional Development and Departmental Support: - Offer workshops and individual consultations for consistent and rigorous assessment reporting.